• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 • Wait for a response.
 If you qualify, you will be put on a waiting list.
 If not, you will receive a letter of denial.
 This step could take several months, as there are many factors to consider.

-• You will be contacted by DDS to go over your application and be matched with a volunteer dentist.
+• The dental office will contact you to review your application and match you with a volunteer dentist.

-• He or she will determine your eligibility and what procedures to go ahead with.
+• He or she will determine your eligibility and the procedures to proceed with.

 Give Back a Smile